Ojha-Studios/GitHub-redesign/README.md

 # GitHub-redesign
 GitHub but redesigned.

-Design pngs are coming soon in readme file.
+Design PNGs are coming soon in readme file.